What is a Fiduciary?

 Executors of estates or administrators of trusts are considered fiduciaries because they hold money or other assets on behalf of a beneficiary.
 The Internal Revenue Service requires these fiduciaries to file Form 1041.
 Form 1041 is an income tax return, the same as an individual or business would file but for a decedent's estate or a trust.
 The return reports income, capital gains, deductions, and losses, but subject to somewhat different rules than those that apply to living individuals.
 Form 1041 is filed regardless of whether there is a tax liability.
 Certain estates and trusts may be exempt from this filing requirement if their taxable income falls below a specified limit.

 Beginning with tax year 2018, Michigan Fiduciary returns are eligible for e-file.
-However, the Michigan Department of Treasury (Treasury) is not able to accept e-payments for this tax year.
-Please check this site often for updates as they become available.
+However, the Michigan Department of Treasury (Treasury) is not able to accept e-payments at this time.

-To ensure accurate processing of returns, each Michigan Fiduciary Income Tax e-file Payment Voucher (MI-1041-V) payment must be accompanied by one check for each return.
+To ensure accurate processing of returns, each Michigan Fiduciary Income Tax e-file Payment Voucher (MI-1041-V) must include the full Federal Identification number (FEIN) and must be accompanied by one check for each return.
 Treasury is unable to process MI-1041-V payments that are designated for multiple returns and are paid with a single check.

 Choose e-file Instead of Paper Returns.
 E-filing your return is easy, fast, and secure.
 When e-filing federal and Michigan returns together, much of the same data is used, so information is entered only once, lessening the possibility of error.
 Tax preparers who complete eleven (11) or more fiduciary tax returns are required to e-file all eligible returns.
 Visit www.MIfastfile.org for more information on e-file services.
 When e-filing, do not mail a paper copy of your return.